quicken/filefocus/README.md

 - Add keyboard extension: "ctrl+shift+8" to add the file in the active editor to a focus group.
 - Improve language used in dialogs.
+- Ask for confirmation before deleting a focus group.
+- When there is only one defined focus group, skip showing the focus group quick picker.
+- When there are no defined focus groups the add resource action will show a dialog and function as an "add focus group" action.

 ---